parminderunited/GBRDocs/tutorials/getting-started/community-creation-tutorial.md

 ---
 description: >-
-  Introducing a step-by-step guide covering the community creation process on the Medifakt Studio.
+  Introducing a step-by-step guide covering the community creation process on the GBR20 Studio.
 The guide is aimed at teaching you how to create a new community after setting up Metamask or Torus and is
 ---

 # Community creation tutorial

-Make sure you are connected to the Medifakt network on your Metamask wallet before creating the community.
-Learn how to add Medifakt network to Metamask using [this](https://docs.medifakt.network/the-fuse-studio/getting-started/how-to-add-fuse-to-your-metamask) tutorial.
+Make sure you are connected to the GBR20 network on your Metamask wallet before creating the community.
+Learn how to add GBR20 network to Metamask using [this](https://docs.gbrscan.com/the-fuse-studio/getting-started/how-to-add-fuse-to-your-metamask) tutorial.

-Navigate to https://studio.medifakt.network/ and click on **“Login”** at the right hand top corner as shown below.
+Navigate to https://studio.gbrscan.com/ and click on **“Login”** at the right hand top corner as shown below.
 Use your Gmail account to Sign in.

 ![](../../.gitbook/assets/0%20%289%29.png)

 Once you **“Sign in”** to Studio using your Gmail account either you can use your Gmail account to create a wallet or connect you existing wallet using Metamask.

-You can also view both your ETH balance and FAKT balance by clicking on “Medifakt network”
+You can also view both your ETH balance and GBR balance by clicking on “GBR20 network”

 ![](../../.gitbook/assets/1%20%2812%29.png)